DeveloperNate/Javascript-Speech-to-Text-Converter/README.md

 <h2> Step 1 - Create the Layout - HTML/CSS </h2>

 I first created a simple layout with one container and all further tools added within that container.
+The full Html code can be found in the file tool.html and the CSS code can be found in the file "style.css".

 Figure 2 - Simple HTML Structure